ionic-team/ionic-docs/src/pages/native/native-core.md

-# Ionic Native
+# Native Core
-Ionic Native is a curated set of Cordova plugins that make it easy to add native functionality to any Ionic app.

-These docs are for apps built with Ionic Framework 4.0.0 and greater.
-For older Ionic v3 projects, [please see here](http://ionicframework.com/docs/v3/native/).

-## Community Edition
-Ionic Native CE is a set of open source plugins maintained by community contributors.
-Ionic does not maintain, fix, improve, or provide any guarantee that these plugins function.

-## Enterprise Edition
-For teams that require dedicated native plugin support, fixes, improvements, or implementation guidance, Ionic Native EE is available.
+Native Core is a reliable set of Native APIs & functionality that you can use in your Ionic app, available within a single plugin, that is written and maintained by the Ionic Team.

+Native Core is included in Ionic EE (Enterprise Edition):

 <div class="native-ee-pricing">
   <div class="table-wrap">